-The companies comprising the peer group for the purposes of this award are the companies comprising the 2019 peer group described below under "The Committee's Processes and Analyses - Use of Peer Group Data."
+The companies comprising the peer group for the purposes of this award are the companies comprising the 2020 peer group described below under "The Committee's Processes and Analyses - Use of Peer Group Data."
 The performance and payout standards for the PSUs - TSR are as follows:

-PSUs - TSR - TSR Threshold Maximum Performance Range 30 th Percentile 55 th Percentile 90 th Percentile Payout Range 50% of Target Shares 100% of Target Shares 200% of Target Shares Awards will be interpolated for results between the 30 th and 90 th percentiles
+PSUs - TSR Threshold Target Maximum Performance Range 30 th Percentile 55 th Percentile 90 th Percentile Payout Range 50% of Target Shares 100% of Target Shares 200% of Target Shares

+Awards will be interpolated for results between the 30th and 55th and 55th and 90th percentiles

-The PSUs designated as "PSUs - ROIC" were weighted as approximately 35% of the overall long-term incentive compensation arrangement and will vest and be paid based on the achievement of pre-established goals related to our average return on invested capital over the three-year period.
-Average return on invested capital may be hereafter adjusted by the Committee to exclude the effects of unanticipated material transactions or events such as acquisitions, divestitures, accounting changes, restructurings and special charges or gains (determined according to objective criteria established by the Committee), but only to the extent permitted by Internal Revenue Code Section 162(m), if applicable.
+The PSUs designated as "PSUs - ROIC" were weighted as approximately 35% of the overall long-term incentive compensation arrangement and will vest and be paid based on the achievement of pre-established goals related to our average ROIC over the three-year period.
+Average ROIC may be hereafter adjusted by the Committee to exclude the effects of unanticipated material transactions or events such as acquisitions, divestitures, accounting changes, restructurings and special charges or gains (determined according to objective criteria established by the Committee).
 Participants will have the ability to earn between 50% of the target number of shares for achieving threshold performance and 200% of the target number of shares for achieving maximum performance.